Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Analyze teaching evaluations and peer reviews to identify key themes and how they point to teaching achievements or areas for further attention.

-- Analyze your grant and the dissemination record (the impact among your peers) of your scholarly or creative work.
+- Analyze your grant and the dissemination record (the impact among your peers) of your scholarship.

 - You will receive feedback on your three-year review from your department chair and your dean.
 Follow the advice you are given.

-- This is the year to ensure that you are on track with grants and sufficient dissemination of your scholarship or creative work as defined by your department.
+- This is the year to ensure that you are on track with grants and sufficient dissemination of your scholarship as defined by your department.

 - Arrange for another peer review of your teaching.